 Juno is the Roman goddess of fertility and the patron goddess of ancient Rome.
 Additionally, she was one of the 3 gods of the Capitoline Triad, the primary state gods of Rome.
 She is the wife of the Roman god Jupiter and the mother of Vulcan, Mars, Juventas and Bellona.
 Juno was associated with all aspects of a woman’s life, most particularly marriage.
 The Fasti of Ovid depicts her as a jealous woman.
 When the illegitimate Minerva burst out of Jupiter’s head, Juno sought to do the same thing.
 Juno went to Flora, who in turn gave her a herb.
 In this way, Juno gave birth to Mars.

 Juno also became the female guardian and the month of June is named after her.
-As she is the patron goddess of marriage as well, June is considered a favourable time to marry.
+As she is the patron goddess of marriage as well, a favourable time to marry is the month of June.
 Juno has a complex history and she held many epithets, each for a different aspect of human life.
 The goddess Juno is depicted in many forms but Juno’s most popular form is wearing a warlike attire with a goatskin coat.

 2) Jupiter- The Roman god of the sky